pudly/schmopera-hugo/content/articles/aria-guide-pace-pace.md

 </figure>

 7. When you breathe for this phrase, plan it around this bar.
 Most sopranos like to snag a breath either before "cotanto" or before "l'ornò", to make the most out of this hairpin moment on "che l'amo ancor".
 And though it's not marked, it's a nice touch to add a bit of portamento from the D up to the F.
 8. This rhythm is pretty cool, so keep it crisp and taut.
-When you breathe for the first "Fatalità!",
+When you breathe for the first "Fatalità!", make sure you're singing on that tiny sixteenth-note pickup.
+You won't really have time to vibrate on it, but you spin should be already happening.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629426512/media/2021/08/AriaGuide_Pace_p3_annotated_cropped_xsjxtf.jpg){{% /md %}}

 </figure>

+9.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629426544/media/2021/08/AriaGuide_Pace_p4_annotated_cropped_d09len.jpg){{% /md %}}